Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Summary and outlook

 \section{Summary and outlook}

 { } In this paper, we have investigated the hydrodynamics of tilted Dirac fermions that live in the tilted Dirac materials.
 The essential feature of these materials is that the "tilt" deformation of the Dirac (or Weyl if we are in three space dimensions) can be neatly encoded into the spacetime metric.
 As such, these materials are bestowed with an emergent spacetime geometry which distinguishes them from the rest of solid state systems.
-What our hydrodynamics theory in this paper predicts is that the mixing of space and time coordinates in such solids gives rise to transport properties which have no analogue in other solid state systems where there is no mixing between space and time coordinates.
+This metric encodes the long-distance structure of the complicated and rich content of the 8pmmn lattice.
+Putting it another way, the 8pmmn point group symmetry of the atomic scales becomes a metric at long wavelength scales~\cite{Yasin2021,Emad}.
+Therefore, \hlt{as long the system has quasiparticles,} even the strong electron-electron interactions responsible for the formation of the hydrodynamic regime are not able to destroy this metric structure if the lattice is not melted.
+What our hydrodynamic theory in this paper predicts is that the mixing of space and time coordinates in such solids gives rise to transport properties which have no analogue in other solid state systems where there is no mixing between space and time coordinates.

-The first non-trivial consequence of the spacetime structure determined by tilt parameters $\zeta^i$ is that it gives rise to off-diagonal (Hall) transport coefficients {\em in the absence of magnetic field}.
+The first non-trivial consequence of the spacetime structure determined by tilt parameters $\zeta^i$ is that it gives rise to off-diagonal (Hall\hlt{-like}) transport coefficients {\em in the absence of magnetic field}.
 These Hall coefficients appear in both charge and heat transport.
-By generic symmetry structure of the spacetime in such solids, the conductivity tensors will be proportional to $g^{ij}=\delta^{ij}-\zeta^i\zeta^j$.
-This is the root cause of Hall coeffient without a magnetic field.
-The intuitive understanding of the anomalous Hall response $\sigma^{xy}\sim \zeta^1\zeta^2$ come from the small tilt limit where the tilt can be viewed as a boost parameter that converts the electric field into a magnetic field, whereby a Hall response can be generated.
-But our theory is valid for arbitrary tilt value.
+By generic symmetry structure of the spacetime in such solids, the conductivity tensors will be proportional to $g^{ij}=\delta^{ij}-\zeta^i\zeta^j$ \hlt{that destroys the rotational invariance of the space}.
+This is the root cause of \hlt{\em symmetric} Hall coefficient without a magnetic field.
+The intuitive understanding of the anomalous \hlt{symmetric} Hall response $\sigma^{xy}\sim \zeta^1\zeta^2$ come from the small tilt limit where the tilt can be viewed as a \hlt{Lorentz} boost parameter that converts \hlt{part of} the electric field \hlt{that is transverse to $\bs\zeta$} into a magnetic field, whereby a Hall response can be generated. \hlt{However, note that} our theory is not limited to small tilts and is valid for arbitrary tilts.